 In order to download a log file via SCP you will need to provide the full URL to the target file.
 For example: scp://server:port/path/file.log.

-Note that configuring an SCP server in advance is really just giving you the ability to protect the server authentication credentials.
+Configuring an SCP server in advance gives you the ability to protect the server authentication credentials.
 When you provide the URL to download a log file via SCP, LogViewPlus will look at the server and determine if SCP access for that server has been preconfigured.
 If so LogViewPlus will use the username and password provided when connecting to the remote server.

 When connecting to an SCP server for the first time, LogViewPlus will assume that the server's certificate fingerprint is valid and you will not be prompted to accept the certificate.
 If the certificate fingerprint changes on future connection attempts, you will be prompted to accept the change before your username and password is sent to the server.